Crypto companies bet new mayor will make New York digital asset hub

 New York will have to compete with other crypto-friendly states and cities.
 Colorado, for instance, passed a law in 2019 exempting digital currencies from certain securities rules.
 Wyoming has created a special purpose charter for crypto companies.

+Miami Mayor Francis Suarez, with whom Adams has already established a friendly rivalry on Twitter, is also courting crypto companies, touting lower taxes and living costs.

+Crypto executives say there is room for more than one city to emerge as crypto destinations given the sector’s booming growth.
+Dexter pointed out that New York has already managed to draw tech talent from Silicon Valley, which could also help give Adams an edge.

-"There's this opportunity to have a few crypto capitals," said Dexter.
-"I think he is going to have some success."
+“There’s this opportunity to have a few crypto capitals,” said Dexter.
+“I think he is going to have some success.”-Reuters

 Comments